indooorsman/esbuild-css-modules-plugin/readme.md

         // this option will override others passed to postcss-modules },

-      v2: true // experimental. v2 can bundle images in css, note if set `v2` to true, other options except `inject` will be ignored. and v2 only works with `bundle: true`.
+      v2: true, // experimental. v2 can bundle images in css, note if set `v2` to true, other options except `inject` will be ignored. and v2 only works with `bundle: true`.
       v2CssModulesOption: { // Optional.
         dashedIndents: boolean; // Optional. refer to: https://github.com/parcel-bundler/parcel-css/releases/tag/v1.9.0 /**